calvinaquino/LNReader-Android/readme.txt

 //WARNING - updated
+Sometimes loading a novel gives CalledFromWrongThreadException (this may be my fault but i couldnt detectd)
+- It because we try to update the data not from the ui thread, this should be fixed already.
-Sometimes loading a novel gives CalledFromWrongThreadException (this may be my fault but i couldnt detectd) I can't register the ExpandList for contextMenu. it allways crashes... do you have any idea?
+I can't register the ExpandList for contextMenu. it allways crashes... do you have any idea?
+- done.

 //TODO: